 Mbeki went on to win the election in 2004, but was ousted three years later by Jacob Zuma. under a cloud of corruption allegations Zuma was recently replaced by Cyril Ramaphosa.
 The Democratic Alliance is still the official opposition.

 South Africa remains strongly divided along racial lines and in most of the country there is scant social mixing between blacks and whites.

 The near-unassailable power of the ANC has lead, many believe, to complacency, nepotism and corruption.
 While this would appear to be true to an extent, it is still something of a miracle that Mandela’s vision of a Rainbow Nation appears relatively stable and that even after his death South Africans of all races largely rub along together peacefully.

 There is no getting away from the fact that South Africa has a major crime problem, with horrifyingly high incidences of murder and rape.
 Lesser crimes are also common, including muggings and other forms of robbery.

 Much of this crime is, however, localised in poorer urban areas and taking a few precautionary steps can mitigate risks while travelling.
 Moving in a group greatly reduces the chances of becoming a victim of crime and we will be avoiding high-risk areas while on tour.

 Contact us by any of the means above.

-Upon deciding to book, please pay a deposit of £700 into our bonded account (or the full balance if within two months of the departure date).
-This can be done by credit/debit card through our website or over the phone, by bank transfer, by over-the-counter payment, or by sending a cheque to our UK office.
+Upon deciding to book, please pay a deposit of £500 into our bonded account (or the full balance if within two months of the departure date).
+This can be done by credit/debit card through our website or over the phone, by bank transfer, or by sending a cheque to our UK office.